NasreddineR-DEV/HomeWork-IZICAP/README.md

 Run ApiGatewayApplication.java in com.izicap.gateway.apigateway package.
 </pre>

+As the API key for OpenAI's GPT is sensitive information, it is not recommended to store it publicly on GitHub.
+OpenAI frequently updates their API keys, and if the key is publicly accessible on GitHub, it can be detected by OpenAI and used by unauthorized parties.
+Therefore, it's important to manually add the API key to your project rather than including it in your code or storing it on GitHub.

+To add your API key to the ChatgptserviceApplication, follow these steps:

+    Open the ChatgptserviceApplication.java file located in the com.izicap.chatgptservice package.

+    Look for the line that says <!--PUT YOUR API KEY HERE--> and replace it with your actual API key.

+    Save the changes to the file.

 # API Documentation

 The API documentation for the HomeWork_IZICAP project can be found using Swagger/OpenAPI.
 Once the project is up and running, you can access the Swagger UI by going to http://localhost:8080/swagger-ui/index.html / http://localhost:8090/swagger-ui/index.htmlin your web browser.